Room Addition Permit Requirements in Chicago, IL

 Plan review & approval

-Typical processing time in Chicago: About 6 weeks.
+Typical processing time: about 6 weeks.
 Plan review examiner checks drawings for code compliance.

 Week 11+